Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 5

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Purdue vs. Illinois matchup in this article.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Purdue vs. Illinois matchup in this article.

 Purdue vs. Illinois Game Info